huggingface/blog/graphml-classification.md

 ## Training or fine-tuning

 ### Creating a model
-Here, we load an existing pretrained model/checkpoint and to fine-tune it on our downstream task, a binary classification task (hence `num_classes = 2`).
+Here, we load an existing pretrained model/checkpoint and fine-tune it on our downstream task, which is a binary classification task (hence `num_classes = 2`).
+We could also fine-tune our model on regression tasks (`num_classes = 1`) or on multi-task classification.
 ```python
 from transformers import GraphormerForGraphClassification